byui-cse/cse341-ww-student-code/readme.md

-# Lesson 7 Class Solution
+# JWT Class Solution

-This is the completed collection of code for the lesson 7 class activity
+This is the completed collection of code for the jwt class activity

 ## Video